mgifford/drupal-security/src/drupal.rst

 also allows you to get a weekly email if there are security upgrades that need to be applied.

-Drupal's input filters are very powerful, but can provide a vulnerability.
-Don't enable the PHP filter which is available in Drupal core.
+Drupal's input filters are very powerful, but can provide a vulnerability. **Don't enable the PHP filter** which is available in Drupal 7 Core.
 Installing the `Paranoia`_ module can really help enforce this practice.
 The PHP filter makes debugging more difficult and exposes your site to a greater risk than it is worth.
+This module has been removed from Drupal 8, but is available as a contributed module.
 All PHP code should be written to the file system and not stored in the database.

 Another input filter that is problematic is Full HTML which should only be granted to administrator roles.
 Anyone with the Full HTML filter can